sinzlab/laminr/README.md

     This command:
     - **Builds the Docker image** and creates a container.
     - **Exposes Jupyter Lab** on port **10101**.
-    - The jupyter environment opens in the **examples folder**

-3. You can access the Jupyter Lab environment by visiting:
+3. The jupyter environment opens in the **examples folder**, which you can access by visiting:
 [localhost:10101](http://localhost:10101)